giarcjc/connect4/README.md

 My first attempt at building a React game without a tutorial.
 Uses CSS-Grid for layout of the board.

-# Still very much WIP.
+# Still WIP.
-Actual gameplay logic is unfinished, and much refactoring needs to happen.
+Actual gameplay logic is a bit buggy.
+Needs a better way to reset game, more styling, and tests!